FRESHWATER AQUARIUM CARE | Basics & Fish Information | Maintenance

 Other options can simply be to add a small room air conditioner and set it at a high setting of 78 F. This can often be cheaper than both the purchase and operating cost of an aquarium chiller in my experience.

-SeaChem Prime or Amquel Plus are excellent first choice products to use when ammonia and nitrite levels are an issues, as these do not interfere with the cycling process as other products can.
+SeaChem Prime or Amquel Plus are excellent first choice products to use when ammonia and nitrite levels are an issue, as these do not interfere with the cycling process as other products can when used properly.

 RO (Reverse Osmosis) water can be used IF minor elements and electrolytes are added.
 NEVER use straight RO water or even worse, distilled water.

 Salt is also commonly added to freshwater aquariums as a disease preventative, slime coat stimulant, or simply due to possible requirements by certain freshwater fish such as Livebearers or African Cichlids to have salt present the water.

 For more about the use of salt in freshwater aquariums, as the use there of often is recommended as a cure all for everything or totally panned, neither of which view is correct based on the science behind correct use: